The goal for Verona Pharma is to build a strong clinical R&D pipeline to target debilitating respiratory diseases.

-The goal for Verona Pharma is to build a strong clinical R&D pipeline to target debilitating respiratory diseases.

 Based on this positive early data, in 2014, we developed a new, proprietary nebulized formulation for our ongoing development programs.
 This formulation was designed to have a broader dose range, improved PK profile and dosing regime and neutral pH.

-For the results of these five trials, please see our announcements:
+For the results of these seven trials, please see our announcements:

 Ongoing clinical development